rothgov/components/tone-of-voice.md

 ---
-title: Tone of Voice
+title: Tone of voice
 layout: default
 ---

-# Tone of Voice
+# Tone of voice

 - Friendly but not over familiar
 - Simple but not patronising